 1 teaspoon pure vanilla extract

-1 cup fresh or frozen (not thawed) blueberries
+Optional extras: one-half cup fresh or frozen blueberries or chocolate chips

 Butter or spray a large skillet over medium heat.
-Test the pan by tossing in a few drops of water; it will sizzle when it’s hot enough.
-The skillet will grow hotter over time, so turn down the heat if the pan starts to smoke.
+Test the pan to see if it’s hot enough by tossing a few drops of water in — it should sizzle.
+The skillet will grow hotter over time, so turn it down if it starts to smoke.

-Drop medium-size ladles of batter onto the skillet in batches, making sure there are some blueberries in each pancake.
-When bubbles begin to set around the edges and the skillet-side of each pancake is golden (peek underneath), gently flip them over.
-Continue to cook 2 to 3 minutes or until the pancake is fully set.
+Drop tablespoons or small ladles of batter onto the skillet in batches.
+When bubbles begin to set around the edges of the pancake and the skillet-side is golden (peek under), gently flip them over.
+Continue to cook 2 to 3 minutes or until the pancake is set.

-Serve stacked high, drizzled with a little warm maple syrup.
+Serve stacked high drizzled with warm maple syrup.